Tracyton Community Library is the little library that could, serving the community for nearly 100 years and since 1985 without taxpayer dollars.

-1935: a branch of the Kitsap County Public Library was established in Tracyton.
+1935: A branch of the Kitsap County Public Library was established in Tracyton.

 1985: Kitsap Regional Library decided to close the Tracyton library branch.